metwork-framework/mfdata/doc/mfdata_load_env.md

 ```

 .. note::
-	If it's the first time you log in as mfdata, you have to set a password before (`passwd mfdata` or `sudo passwd mfdata`).
+	If it's the first time you log in as mfdata user, there is no default password.
+You have to either set a password before (`passwd mfdata` or `sudo passwd mfdata`), or or use `su - mfdata` from `root` to log in as `mfdata` user.

 Then, the MFDATA environment is loaded/activated for the whole session of the `mfdata` user.